-Accelerated Bachelor of Science to Master's, Doctor of Nursing Practice and PhD Programs
+Accelerated Bachelor of Science to Doctor of Nursing Practice and PhD Programs

-The accelerated bachelor's to master's, DNP and PhD degree programs are options where students with a bachelor's degree in another field can accelerate through the BS with a Major in Nursing program and enter directly into the master's or doctoral programs.
+The accelerated bachelor's to DNP and PhD degree programs are options where students with a bachelor's degree in another field can accelerate through the BS with a Major in Nursing program and enter directly into the doctoral programs.
 These options are aimed at educating individuals as nurse-midwives, family nurse practitioners, pediatric nurse practitioners, psychiatric mental health nurse practitioners and PhD students.

 The first five quarters of this program are designed to deliver basic undergraduate nursing education preparing students for the BS with a major in nursing and licensure as a registered nurse.
 After completing the BS degree, students enroll in the course offerings for the graduate program.
-Upon completion of the program, graduates will have been awarded a Bachelor of Science with a major in nursing and be awarded a Master of Nursing degree, Doctor of Nursing Practice with a major in nursing or PhD degree.
+Upon completion of the program, graduates will have been awarded a Bachelor of Science with a major in nursing and be awarded a Doctor of Nursing Practice with a major in nursing or PhD degree.
 Graduates will be eligible to take national certification exams for advanced practice roles in the advanced practice specialties.

-Students in the accelerated bachelor to master's, DNP or PhD Program who successfully complete the accelerated bachelor of science program of study continue in the graduate program for which they applied.
-Entrance into the master's, DNP or PhD program begins immediately after successful completion of the accelerated baccalaureate program.
+Students in the accelerated bachelor to DNP or PhD Program who successfully complete the accelerated bachelor of science program of study continue in the graduate program for which they applied.
+Entrance into the DNP or PhD program begins immediately after successful completion of the accelerated baccalaureate program.

-Oregon Consortium for Nursing Education Curriculum Competencies
+Oregon Consortium for Nursing Education (OCNE)

+Curriculum Competencies

-The competencies defined by faculty in OCNE partner programs are based on a view of nursing as a theory-guided, evidenced-based discipline.
-The competencies recognize that effective nursing requires a special kind of person with particular values, attitudes, habits and skills.
+The competencies defined by faculty in OCNE partner programs are based on a view of nursing as a theoryguided, safety-oriented, evidence-based discipline.
+The competencies recognize that effective nursing requires a person with particular values, attitudes, and practices.
 Accordingly, there are two categories of competencies: professional competencies and nursing care competencies.
 Professional competencies define the values, attitudes and practices that competent nurses embody and may share with members of other professions.
-Nursing care competencies define relationship capabilities that nurses need to work with clients and colleagues, the knowledge and skills of practicing the discipline and competencies that encompass understanding of the broader health care system.
-In all cases, the client is defined as the recipient of care, is considered an active participant in care and includes the individual, family or community.
-Nursing care competencies recognize that a competent nurse provides safe care across the lifespan directed toward the goals of helping clients (individuals, families or communities) promote health, recover from acute illness or manage a chronic illness and support a peaceful and comfortable death.
+Nursing care competencies define relationship capabilities that nurses need to work with patients/clients and colleagues, the knowledge and skills of practicing the discipline and competencies that encompass understanding of the broader health care system.
+In all cases, the patient/client is a member of the health care team, and is defined as the recipient of care, considered an active participant in care, and includes the individual, family or community.
+A competent nurse provides safe care across the lifespan directed toward the goals of helping patient/client (individuals, families or communities) promote health, recover from acute illness and/or manage a chronic illness and support a peaceful and comfortable death.